CMLL Torneo Nacional de Parejas Increíbles

 The CMLL Torneo Nacional de Parejas Increíbles or "National Incredible Pairs Tournament" is an annual Lucha Libre (professional wrestling) tournament for Tag Teams traditionally held early in the year.
-The tournament is based on the Lucha Libre Parejas Increíbles match type where two wrestlers of opposite allegiance, portraying either heels (villains), referred to as "Rudos" in Lucha Libre wrestling terminology or faces (fan favorites), or "Tecnicos".
+The tournament is based on the Lucha Libre Parejas Increíbles match type where two wrestlers of opposite allegiance, portraying either heels (villains), referred to as "Rudos" in Lucha Libre wrestling terminology or faces (fan favorites), or "Tecnicos" team together.